 Aloy Junco: [00:34:18] In Cuba, the woman cannot touch Añá.
 That's the way I've been raised.
 Like we don't get an explanation of why the woman cannot but, aberínkula yeah, the woman can play.
 Actually, you have groups of women that they play bata aberínkula, but the woman cannot be Omo Añá .

 Bosede Adetifa: [00:34:38] In Yoruba land, there are certain roles.
 The dancing role is for the women.
-They do the dancing with some of the men, but the men will do the drumming most of the time These days you see some women coming up and start drumming as well.
+They do the dancing with some of the men, but the men will do the drumming most of the time.
+These days you see some women coming up and start drumming as well.
 So in the beginning I did mention that the specific family that are devotees of the drum and they are the keeper of the drum, they are the makers of the drum.
 They make the drum, they get the hide, they create it, they put it out there, they drum it and try it out.
 And there are a lot of things that goes into that.
 Women don't know about those things.
 So there are few women, very few women that are so powerful in Yoruba land that would know about things like that.

 Adrian Hearn: [00:35:28] Is it possible that women could learn that power or have that power bestowed on them?